joemaller/version-everything/README.md

 **npm** may fail to commit/tag files when `package.json` is nested below the git repository root.
 Ref: [npm#18795][npm18795]

 While this module strongly encourages the use of true SemVer versions, these are not enforced.
-Just about any wacky version string should work.
+Just about any wacky version string without a whitespace character should work.

+[phpDocumentor @version tag][phpdoc-version] vcs-prefixes and version-descriptions will be dropped.

 [webpack]: https://webpack.github.io/docs/configuration.html